ceamerico/static_page/content/post/migration.md

 X<sup>n</sup> + Y<sup>n</sup> = Z<sup>n</sup>

 Press <kbd>X</kbd> to win.
 Or press <kbd><kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>F</kbd></kbd> to show FPS counter.

+<mark>As a unit of information in information theory, the bit has alternatively been called a shannon</mark>, named after Claude Shannon, the founder of field of information theory. -->

+## Additional project.

 <mark>As a unit of information in information theory, the bit has alternatively been called a shannon</mark>, named after Claude Shannon, the founder of field of information theory.